IvanBakhmutov/REW-EQ-CopyPaste-Assistant/README.md

 ## Change log

+### 25-11-2025:

+Added statuses for DSP software and REW reflecting if they are running or not

+Added tooltips for GUI elements

+Added AdminRightsRequired flag in profile edit GUI

+Transposed output removed from console output

 ### 20-11-2025:

 ⭐ NEW!
 Big update - Profile editor GUI implemented.
 It can be used for editing existing profiles (instead of manual edits of JSON files), saving existing profiles as templates to new profiles.